apache/systemds/docs/python-performance-test.md

 MultiLogReg|train|0|10k_100|dense|6.956
 MultiLogReg|predict|0|10k_100|dense|4.780

-These logs can be found in `temp` folder (`$SYSTEMML_HOME/scripts/perftest/temp`) in-case not overridden by `--temp-dir`.
-This `temp` folders also contain the data generated during our performance test.
+These logs and config `json` files can be found in `temp` folder (`$SYSTEMML_HOME/scripts/perftest/temp`) in-case not overridden by `--config-dir`.

+`--temp-dir` by default points to local file system.
+We can change this to point to a hdfs path by `--temp-dir hdfs://localhost:9000/temp` where all files generated during execution will be saved.

 Every time a script executes in `data-gen` mode successfully, we write a `_SUCCESS` file.
-If this file exists we ensures that re-run of the same script is not possible as data already exists.
+If this file exists we ensures that re-runs of the same script is not possible.
+Support for configuration options like `-stats`, `-explain`, `--conf` have also been added.

 ### Troubleshooting
 We can debug the performance test by making changes in the following locations based on

-- Please see `utils.py` function `exec_dml_and_parse_time`.
-In  uncommenting the debug print statement in the function `exec_dml_and_parse_time`.
-This allows us to inspect the subprocess string being executed.
+- Please see `utils_exec.py` function `subprocess_exec`.
 - Please see `run_perftest.py`.
 Changing the verbosity level to `0` allows us to log more information while the script runs.
-- Eyeballing the json files generated and making sure the arguments are correct.
+- Eyeballing the json files generated and making sure the configuration arguments are correct.